sbaio/SportShooting2/README.md

 - The follow me functionality in the SDK (DJIFollowMeMission) is working perfectly but not adapted to the very dynamic SportShooting use case.
 The maximum speed is limited to 10m/s and the turns are thus very smooth.
 - The DJICustomMission is a good and easy way of organising a scenario of takeoff, start record, goto a certain location.
 That's how the takeoff is done when the user confirm his intention to takeoff.
 The drone takes off to 1.2m and then goes up to 10m.

+# Diffiulties encontered
+- When using the app, the phone needs to be plugged to the drone's RC, this makes it difficult to have the logs a developer has on the console.
+Also many errors cause the app to crash without indicating the cause.
+DJI worked on this issue by created a classe DJIRemoteLogger and a mode for debugging using a bridge app.

+The bridge app solution works as follows: The phone running the app is connected to the mac.
+To get the drone updates without being linked to the RC, we use another device running the bridge app and that communicates with the phone running the SportShooting2 app.
+This way we can debug our code being connected wirelessly to the drone's RC.

+# Libraries Used

+For this app, we use different libraries for different purposes.
+SWRevealVC class is used to make easy the revealable menu as facebook friend list style.
+DVFloatingWindow is used to have logs directly on the window of the iphone.